 MARKETA LINDT works with U.S. and multinational corporations to implement efficient business immigration visa programs to best attract and retain foreign national talent.
 Marketa also leads Sidley’s I-9 compliance practice, where she counsels and defends companies regarding their hiring practices of foreign national employees and compliance with the government’s I-9 verification requirements.
 Her I-9 compliance practice includes providing proactive counseling on I-9 hiring practices and the E-Verify process, defending employers in civil and criminal workplace enforcement actions, conducting immigration-related internal investigations, and conducting due diligence and analysis of I-9 issues in mergers, acquisitions and other corporate transactions.
 She also serves on the firm’s COVID-19 Task Force.

-Marketa is recognized as a leading corporate immigration attorney in the Chambers & Partners Global and National Immigration ranking, International Who’s Who of Business Lawyers, Who’s Who Legal: Illinois, Who’s Who Legal Thought Leaders – Corporate Immigration and The Best Lawyers in America.
-She is also recognized as an Immigration Trailblazer by the National Law Journal.
+Marketa is recognized as a leading corporate immigration lawyer in the Chambers & Partners Global and National Immigration ranking, International Who’s Who of Business Lawyers, Who’s Who Legal: Illinois, Who’s Who Legal Thought Leaders – Corporate Immigration and The Best Lawyers in America.
+She is recognized as an Immigration Trailblazer by the National Law Journal.
+Earlier this year, Marketa received the Marjorie Matson “Woman of the Year” Award from the Pitt Law Women’s Association in recognition of her contributions to the legal field.

 Marketa regularly speaks at national and regional conferences regarding business immigration law and I-9 compliance.
 She is a primary author of the immigration law and practice treatise Business Immigration Law.
 Marketa has also authored articles for a number of leading immigration texts, including AILA’s Guide to Worksite Enforcement and Compliance, the Guide to PERM Labor Certification, and numerous annual editions of the Immigration & Nationality Law Handbook.
 She serves as an editor of Kurzban’s Immigration Law Sourcebook.
 She has appeared a number of times on television, radio and print regarding developments in immigration law.